The Labuan Chimney is a well-known and often-photographed attraction on the island.

-It was built in the early 1900s when coal mining was at its peak in Tanjung Kubong under the administration of the British North Borneo Chartered Company.
+Built in the early 1900s, this historical landmark is a remnant of Labuan’s coal mining era, which peaked under the administration of the British North Borneo Chartered Company.

-The Labuan Chimney was originally thought to be a ventilation shaft.
-However, recent excavations revealed no tunnel beneath and no traces of smoke or burning to suggest its use as a chimney as popularly believed, making the tower’s existence and purpose a mystery.
+The chimney tower was originally thought to be a ventilation shaft for brick or iron smelting facilities or nearby underground mines.
+However, recent excavations revealed no tunnel beneath and no traces of smoke or burning to suggest its use as a chimney as popularly believed, making the tower’s existence and purpose a puzzle.

-Various theories have been put forth regarding its existence.
-Some say it used to be a bell tower for signalling the arrival of ships while others claim it was a lighthouse due to its location near the ocean and the existence of an adjacent port called Raffles Anchorage.
+Various theories have surfaced regarding its existence.
+Some believe it used to be part of an unfinished mansion or a bell tower for signalling the arrival of ships, while others claim it to be a lighthouse due to its location near the ocean and the existence of an adjacent port called Raffles Anchorage.

 Entry fee: Free of charge